zevero/kostal/README.md

 Off you go!
 Stop it with Ctrl-C :)

-The csv-file waits to be imported in your root directory.
+The csv-file waits to be imported in your 'logs' directory.
 Be sure to format the TimeExcel colum to "date with time" and use "Insert Diagramm" to view your data.